 I have one notebook that I use for to-do lists and a second for everything else.
 These two notebooks keep me straight.
-The key is that I write everything in them, rather than tiny pieces of paper.
+The key is that I write everything in them, rather than tiny pieces of information on tiny pieces of paper.
 Try it!

 This way, no slips of paper are lost.
 No phone numbers are misplaced.
-I don't have to tear up the house looking for the napkin with the contractor's name on it.
+You don't have to tear up the house looking for the napkin with the contractor's name on it.

-All I have to do to find a message is thing, "Hmmm.
+All you have to do to find a message is think, "Hmmm.
 I talked to them sometime last September."
-Then I just flip back to the pages I wrote in September.
+Then you flip back to the pages you wrote in September.

 Think drawers, trays, file holders, and bins.
 Keep things nearby - but not necessarily on - your desktop.
 Your goal, should you choose to accept it, is to keep 75 percent of your desktop visible at all times.